 One of the most rewarding aspects of the conference was the opportunity for newbies like me to hear stories and get tips from those more experienced than I. There were break out groups where I was able to ask my questions directly to those who have gone before.
 Here is a summary of what I learned:

 First of all, in regards to handwriting, some moms felt that handwriting wasn’t a big deal and waiting was fine, while others subscribed to the importance of brain integration therapy.
 Moms at both ends of the spectrum recommended Handwriting Without Tears (HWT) as a resource that I should look into.
 It’s nice to know I’m not the only one who has struggled with teaching handwriting!
 The bottom line is to discern what works best for you and your family.
 My husband and I believe there is probably something to this brain integration therapy and, after some research, have decided to begin handwriting instruction via the methods used in HWT.
-I hope to share more about this approach in a later post

 When asked about daily instruction time, most moms said a maximum of 1.5 to 2 hours for young kids like mine and, when working on something intensive, to break it down into 10 minute intervals with a more fun activity or lesson in between.

 On the issue of curriculum, I heard several mothers rave about a curriculum called "Five in A Row”.
 What really got me excited about this curriculum was upon hearing how much fun the moms had in the process as well as the multi-cultural aspect.
 The curriculum is essentially a reading list where you focus on one book a week and go through as many related exercises as you feel are appropriate – everything from art, to geography, to math – with the book as the foundation for those activities.
-I plan to share more on this in future.

 As a result of this conference, I feel like I have more tools, ideas, and encouragement and I really needed all three.